sparker888/wri-case-study/src/app/page.md

 ---

-## The Result: A beautiful, functional, high-performance website that scored BIG on the Google's Lighthouse test!
+## Google's Lighthouse scores

-WRI 2024 was soft launched in December 2023 with our home page, a few links, and the Cvent registration form pages.
-Since that time, we have added seminar info, speaker cards, bios & abstract pages and sponsor pages.
-With the site mostly completed, I then tested the performance using Google Lighthouse test.
-There were a few issues that needed addressing, and I optimized the code to give us the following scores (at the time of this writing in February 2024):
+WRI 2024 has excellent lighthouse scores including perfect 'Best Practices' and 'SEO' scores according to their methodology and results.
+We made some tradeoffs with the Performance and Accessibility scores as they are heavily affected by media and Javascript as well as stringent requirements for contrast that can affect brand colors.
+We're satisfied with these scores and I continue to monitor them as we add and remove both content and features.

 ![High Performance.](/images/lighthouse-score-performance.png)

 ## The technology stars behind the scenes

-As you can see, the Google Lighthouse report scores WRI 2024 highly across the board for important categories that define a good website.
-This was accomplished with lots of work, but we have to tip our hat to incredible advances in recent years in web technology.
-Gravital, my company, is using the a variety of powerful and flexible solutions together named Jamstack.
+My company is uses a variety of powerful and flexible solutions together named Jamstack.
 JAM, coined by the CEO of Netlify,  Matt Biilmann, a few years ago comes from client-side JavaScript, reusable APIs, and prebuilt Markup.
-The words don't matter as much as what it delivers:
+I'll go into more detail about it later, but what's most important for an executive summary is what it delivers:

 ![Jamstack](/images/powered-by-jamstack.png)